bustoutsolutions/siesta/README.md

 ### CocoaPods

-Will add support when Xcode 7 is released.
+Will add support when Xcode 7 goes out of beta.
 (Pull request welcome!)

 ## Usage